How does the Alliance make a difference?

 We develop, invest and partner in programs that increase equity for Seattle students.

-The Alliance for Education is the only organization of its kind serving all 106 Seattle Public Schools.
+The Alliance for Education is the only organization of its kind serving all of Seattle Public Schools.
 We work as a convener, connector and collaborator, stewarding philanthropic funding, innovation and expertise to ensure that every public school in Seattle has the community support they need.
 The Alliance’s work is designed to challenge systemic inequities in public schools and create a more equitable and just education system that allows all Seattle students to thrive.

 Our School District